 - La Verkin

-- Springdale (Cable Mountain Lodge and Cliffrose Lodge & Gardens are close to the expo and finish line)
+- Springdale (Cable Mountain Lodge and Cliffrose Lodge & Gardens are close to the finish line)

 - St George (furthest)